 3. Energy converter

-45. The main energy converters of a powertrain, whose output energy is used directly or indirectly for the purpose of vehicle propulsion, are defined as "propulsion energy storage systems" (see section 1.2.).
+45. The main energy converters of a powertrain, whose output energy is used directly or indirectly for the purpose of vehicle propulsion, are defined as "propulsion energy converter" (see section 1.2.).
 This means for example that an ICE of a range extender HEV is understood as a propulsion energy converter of the powertrain.
 This clarification is important for the classification of range extender vehicles as hybrid vehicles for regulatory purposes.
-But there are also other energy converters in a vehicle, as peripherals of the powertrain or auxiliaries.
+But there are also other energy converters in a vehicle, as peripheral devices of the powertrain or auxiliary devices.

 46. "Energy converter" is a device transforming one form of energy (e.g. chemical, electrical, mechanical) into a different one, in some cases also vice versa.
 The form of energy output is different from the form of energy input.